October 1, 2025 Meeting

 Key Legislation

 McQueeney is the author of HB 4535, a bill requiring written informed consent prior to administering COVID‑19 vaccines—especially for minors or individuals lacking capacity—and mandating a standardized information sheet from the Department of State Health Services.
-It underscores individual autonomy and informed healthcare decisions.
+It underscores individual autonomy and informed healthcare decisions.e

 Reserve Your Spot Today